This post was sponsored by Photoshop Elements. All opinions expressed are ours alone.

 This tutorial is made SO simple with the help of a couple Photoshop Elements Guided Edits – Replace Background and Perfect Portrait – which provide each simple step for achieving amazing edits to your image.
 And with the free 30 day trial of Photoshop Elements, anyone can make this project!
 Keep reading for the full tutorial!

-Supplies you’ll need to make your own birthday shirt:
+Supplies needed to make your own birthday shirt

 Step 1: Take a photo of your child and upload it into Photoshop Elements.
 It doesn’t need to be fancy – I snapped mine on my phone.
 But for best results, shoot against a simple backdrop, and get in as close as you can so your child’s face fills the screen, which will give the highest resolution image and highest quality end result.
 Crop the image around the face.

 Step 2: Open Guided Edits, then select the Special Edits tab and Perfect Portrait.
 Here you can smooth skin, touch up spots, brighten eyes, whiten teeth, and more.
 Just select from the options on the right side.
 When you’re done making edits to the portrait, click the next button and continue editing In Quick.

 Step 3: Open Special Edits in Guided Edits again, and this time select Replace Background.
 Follow the prompts on the right to select the portion of the image you want to keep.
 I used the Auto option to make my initial selection, and then the Brush to clean it up a little bit.

 Step 4: Under Choose a New Background, click the None option to remove your background.
 After you’ve finished editing your image, it’s time to print!
 Load the Printable Heat Transfer Material into your printer, and open the Print options in Photoshop Elements.
 For these little sweatshirts, I chose to print them 4×6 size, but you can make adjustments to best fit your project.